setkyar/laravel-docs/validation.md

 #### Basic Usage Of Exists Rule

 	'state' => 'exists:states'

 #### Specifying A Custom Column Name

 	'state' => 'exists:states,abbreviation'

 You may also specify more conditions that will be added as "where" clauses to the query:

 	'email' => 'exists:staff,email,account_id,1'

-These conditions may be negated using the `!` sign:

-    'email' => 'exists:staff,email,role,!admin'

-You may also pass `NULL` or `NOT_NULL` to the "where" clause:
+Passing `NULL` as a "where" clause value will add a check for a `NULL` database value:

 	'email' => 'exists:staff,email,deleted_at,NULL'

-    'email' => 'exists:staff,email,deleted_at,NOT_NULL'

-Occasionally, you may need to specify a specific database connection to be used for the `exists` query.
-You can accomplish this by prepending the connection name to the table name using "dot" syntax:

-    'email' => 'exists:connection.staff,email'

-<a name="rule-file"></a>
-#### file

-The field under validation must be a successfully uploaded file.

-<a name="rule-filled"></a>
-#### filled

-The field under validation must not be empty when it is present.

 <a name="rule-image"></a>
 #### image

-The file under validation must be an image (jpeg, png, bmp, gif, or svg)
+The file under validation must be an image (jpeg, png, bmp, or gif)

 <a name="rule-in"></a>
 #### in:_foo_,_bar_,...

 The field under validation must be included in the given list of values.

-<a name="rule-in-array"></a>
-#### in_array:_anotherfield_

-The field under validation must exist in _anotherfield_'s values.

 <a name="rule-integer"></a>
 #### integer

-The field under validation must be an integer.
+The field under validation must have an integer value.

 <a name="rule-ip"></a>
 #### ip

-The field under validation must be an IP address.
+The field under validation must be formatted as an IP address.

-<a name="rule-json"></a>
-#### json

-The field under validation must be a valid JSON string.

 <a name="rule-max"></a>
 #### max:_value_

 The field under validation must be less than or equal to a maximum _value_.
-Strings, numerics, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numerics, and files are evaluated in the same fashion as the `size` rule.

-<a name="rule-mimetypes"></a>
-#### mimetypes:_text/plain_,...

-The file under validation must match one of the given MIME types:

-    'video' => 'mimetypes:video/avi,video/mpeg,video/quicktime'

-To determine the MIME type of the uploaded file, the file's contents will be read and the framework will attempt to guess the MIME type, which may be different from the client provided MIME type.

 <a name="rule-mimes"></a>
 #### mimes:_foo_,_bar_,...